lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/Readme.md

    * May be set explicitly using the Inference Engine API setBatchSize() function (see InferenceEngine::ICNNNetwork class)

-   * Note: Depending upon the model and device used, which method can be used to set batch size may vary.
+   * **Note**: Depending upon the model and device used, which method can be used to set batch size may vary.
 For example, at the time of writing this tutorial, some models (e.g. the vehicle detection model used in this tutorial) running on GPU will only use the setting form the IR model and cannot have batch size set dynamically using setBatchSize().

 * Batch size is a fixed number of inputs that will be inferred for each submitted request to the Inference Engine API regardless of how many inputs contain valid data.
 Depending upon the model, invalid inputs may also result in false detections and additional unnecessary processing.